 Assessed Judge:

 Assessor

 Competition: Date:

 Circle event: Bars Bea am Floor

 SELF-EVALUATION

 To be completed by the Assessed J udge prior to start of th ne judges meeti ng for the assessment session.

 Highlight or circle all that apply:

 I feel I have the skills and knowledge required to successfully perform as a judge at my current level.
-I feel there are things to learn or improve u to successfully perfo at my current level. pon in order I feel I am ready to m next level. ove up to the I would prefer to stay at my current level and not upgrade at this time.
+I feel there are things to learn or improve u to successfully perfo at my current level. ıpon in order I feel I am ready to mext level. ove up to the I would prefer to stay at my current level and not upgrade at this time.

 My strengths as a judge are:

-The things that I would like to impro ve on as a judge are:
+The things that I would like to improve ve on as a judge are:

-The evelvation will take into conside ration the work the kn معامين مطافح سيماني مطامط hafara dimina and after the commetition
+The evaluation will take into conside ration the work, the kn owledge and the hehaviour of the judge hefore during and after the competition